 Faculty Research

-Our department provides a well-rounded education: it trains students how to ask better questions about how the world, conduct scientific analysis and interpretation, and how to communicate more effectively.
-With faculty from four countries and three continents, and its inherently international perspective, the major provides students with an expanded socio-historic horizon and a deeper understanding of the increasingly global nature of our world.
+Our department provides a well-rounded education: it trains students how to ask critical questions about human behavior and its impacts on the world, conduct scientific analyses and interpretation, and how to effectively communicate to diverse stakeholders and publics.
+With faculty from a variety of backgrounds, we bring a strong international perspective to our classrooms, and the BA major in Anthropology provides students with a deep, evidence-based understanding of our communities and their connections to the world.